The L-1 Intracompany Transferee Visa Eligibility

 Important Note: A manager or executive of a company will be able to remain in the United States up to 7 years.
 A person with specialized knowledge will be limited to a total of 5 years and also be unable to obtain an EB1 or EP1 Green Card.

-4. A sufficient amount of physical space must be purchased for the office or location in the U.S.
+4. A sufficient amount of physical space must be secured for the office or location in the U.S.

-A home office does not count as an office space under the conditions of the L-1 intracompany transferee visa.
-The new or existing branch, subsidiary, or affiliate office must reside in an executive building and there must be an appropriate amount of space for the business.
+A home office generally does not count as an office space under the conditions of the L-1 intracompany transferee visa.
+The new or existing branch, subsidiary, or affiliate office must have secured sufficient physical premises to house the new office and the intended US office will support an executive or managerial position within one year.

-5. If you are opening a new office, it must be actively operating within 1 year of the L-1 visa request.
+5. If you are opening a new office, it must be actively operating and supporting an executive or manager position within 1 year of the L-1 visa request.

 If you are an executive or upper-level manager opening a new branch, subsidiary, or affiliate office within the United States, you have one year in order to get your new business up and running.
-After one year, the L-1 intracompany transferee visa may be renewed if you can prove that your office is active and operating.
+After one year, the L-1 intracompany transferee visa may be renewed if you can prove that your office is active and operating and requires the services of an executive or manager.
 This may include hiring on additional employees, producing a strong stream of revenue, or fulfilling contract orders.

 - You must intend to depart from the United States once your L-1 intracompany transferee visa expires.
 (However, you do have the option to apply for a Green Card to stay in the country once you’ve held the L-1 visa for at least one year.)